finos-labs/emir-specific-rag/README.md

 We will follow the following timeline
 1. Benchmarking existing models and identifying weaknesses: June 30, 2024
 2. Curation of EMIR regulatory data: July 20, 2024
-3. Fine-tuning a FinGPT model using LoRA: July 31, 2024
+3. Fine-tuning a FinGPT model using LoRA or RAG: July 31, 2024
 4. Deliver a Working Prototype: August 20, 2024